smguru/pragmagrid.github.io/_students/pragma-students.md

 <p>

         <ul>
-          <li>Organizing student workshops and poster sessions as part of the bi-annual PRAGMA Workshops;</li>
+          <li>Organize student workshops and poster sessions as part of the bi-annual PRAGMA Workshops;</li>
-          <li>Hosting online seminars for the broader PRAGMA community; and</li>
+          <li>Host online seminars for the broader PRAGMA community; and</li>
-          <li>Working together to develop a unique model to involve graduate students in the unique Pacific Rim collaborations that define PRAGMA scientific research.</li>
+          <li>Work together to develop a unique model to involve graduate students in the unique Pacific Rim collaborations that define PRAGMA scientific research.</li>

         </ul>